 Discriminating against Housing Benefit claimants?

 It is not unusual for private landlords and letting agents to advertise properties to let stating that they will not accept applications from people who rely on Housing Benefit (HB) to pay their rent.
-Despite the Department of Social Security not having existed since 2001, the phrase used in adverts is usually “no DSS”.
-This raises the question of whether such restrictions amount to unlawful discrimination.
-Although it is unlikely to amount to direct discrimination, as income and employment status are not protected characteristics under the Equality Act 2010, it is argued by some that it could amount to indirect discrimination in some cases.
+Despite the Department of Social Security not having existed since 2001, the phrase used in adverts is usually “No DSS”.
+This has raised the question of whether such restrictions amount to unlawful discrimination.
+Although unlikely to amount to direct discrimination, as income and employment status are not protected characteristics under the Equality Act 2010, it has long been argued that it could amount to indirect discrimination in some cases.

-Why do landlords refuse to let to Housing Benefit claimants?
+Why are landlords reluctant to let to Housing Benefit claimants?

 Historically, landlords were reluctant to let to HB claimants because of delays in processing HB applications, but since April 2008 a key factor influencing landlords has been the introduction of the Local Housing Allowance and the requirement that this, except in certain specified circumstances, is paid to claimants rather than landlords.
 Restrictions on the level of LHA paid to claimants were introduced by the Coalition Government in April 2011 – these changes led various housing bodies, including representative bodies of private landlords, to argue that HB claimants were being priced out of the market.

-Further restrictions have been introduced; for example, LHA rates have been frozen since April 2016 and will remain so until April 2020.
-This has added to landlords’ concerns about the gap between LHA and market rent levels.
+Further restrictions were introduced; for example, LHA rates were frozen with effect from April 2016 for four years.
+This added to landlords’ concerns about the gap between LHA and market rent levels.
 Evidence of disparities between actual rent levels and LHA rates payable submitted to the Communities and Local Government Select Committee’s inquiry into homelessness (2016) led the Committee to recommend that “Local Housing Allowances levels should also be reviewed so that they more closely reflect market rents.”

-As we enter into the fourth year of the benefit freeze (2019/20), analysis conducted by Shelter notes that the 2019/20 LHA rates for a two-bedroom home do not cover the full rent charged in 97% of Broad Market Rental Areas in England.
+At the start of the fourth year of the benefit freeze (2019/20), analysis conducted by Shelter noted that the LHA rates for a two-bedroom home did not cover the full rent charged in 97% of Broad Rental Market Areas in England.

 Other factors cited as reasons for landlords’ reluctance to let to HB claimants include: